lisad/phaser/docs/user/usage.md

 ```

 In this case the same result can be achieved with the flatten_all builtin method, because there's only one
 column with a value that is a dict.
+The value that is a list is not altered by the flatten methods.

 ## Running in production